The Other Side of the Outer Banks

 Three natural areas offering a different perspective

 The beaches of the Outer Banks have a justifiable reputation as some of the best in the world.
 Soft sand, cool ocean temperatures and warm days make them perfect for vacationing.

 But the beaches are just one part of what makes Outer Banks life so special.
-Away from the sand and surf is another side of the Outer Banks to explore.
+Away from the sand and surf is another side of the OBX to explore.
 The sound side offers lush forests, freshwater ponds, beautiful vistas and solitude.

 Here are three natural areas worth exploring.

 Located about a mile north of the village of Corolla, the Currituck Banks Reserve is a perfect introduction to the Outer Banks maritime forests.
 A boardwalk and an easily navigated trail both lead to Currituck Sound.

 The parking lot for the trails is about a mile north of Currituck Beach Lighthouse.
 There is a gate at the parking lot – please close it.
 Corolla wild horses wander through the forest from time to time.

 The handicapped-accessible boardwalk is a very easy 0.3-mile stroll to Currituck Sound.
 Sunlight filters through the trees, creating an extraordinary mosaic of colors.

 - Loblolly and longleaf pine dominate the canopy, but the boardwalk crosses a seasonal marsh where red maple, cedar and sweet gum grow.